 Avoid Private Mortgage Insurance

-For a conventional home loan, many lenders require most borrowers to pay a monthly insurance (PMI) unless they put down at least 20 percent of the home’s value.
+Is a Conventional Home Loan Right for You?
+For a conventional home loan, many lenders require most borrowers to pay monthly insurance (PMI) unless they put down at least 20 percent of the home’s value.
 This can be tough, especially for a veteran.
 This insurance policy covers lenders in the off chance that the lender defaults on their payments.
 With a VA home loan, you will not have to worry about this added expense.
 This loan is backed by the government and the government assumes all risks associated with the borrower of the home loan.
 This benefit will allow you to build equity in your home which can ultimately save you thousands of dollars in the long run.